 - 1. Transporting potable water from Armidale to Uralla by tanker.
-A temporary connection to the new Armidale Regional Airport main would allow the closest point for the transfer of water to a tanker.
-Approval from Armidale Regional Council will be required. - Transporting potable water from Gilgai to Bundarra by tanker: Tankers would need to fill using standpipe attached to the main in the village.
+A temporary connection to water supply mains in the Armidale industrial area would be needed.
+Approval from Armidale Regional Council will be required. - 2.
+Transporting potable water from Gilgai to Bundarra by tanker: Tankers would need to fill using standpipe attached to the main in the village.
 Approval of Inverell Shire Council would be required.